 16. Can My MagicBand Be Used By or Transferred to Someone Else?

-While a MagicBand can most definitely be used again by the original guest, it cannot be repurposed or transferred to work for a different person.
-Unfortunately you cannot give your MagicBands to friends or family going later on a DisneyWorld vacation.
+A MagicBand can most definitely be used again by the original guest.
+But at Walt Disney World, once a MagicBand has been linked to a guest profile in the My Disney Experience app, it is forever tethered to that guest.
+That means you cannot give your MagicBand+ to friends or family going later on a Disney World vacation.
+You also can’t swap styles among your family group.
 (Learn about other things not to do with MagicBands here.)

 17. What Happens if I Lose my MagicBand?

 With all these features, I bet you are worried about losing your MagicBand.
 Any guest services counter can deactivate the lost one to protect your security.
 With MagicBand+, you can even now do it yourself in the My Disney Experience app at Walt Disney World (look for the “report as lost” feature).
 At Disneyland, it’s as simple as unlinking the band from any assigned ticket or Magic Key.